Pragati1610/Naut/README.md

 ## Installation

 To run this application, download the GitHub zip file or clone the repository.
-Then open a browsser window and within it open the index.html from within the directory of your application.
+Open a browser window and within it open the index.html present in the root of the application.

 ## Tools used in this game: